CarriganSoftwareSolutions/Carrigan.SqlTools/CarriganSqlTools/Carrigan.SqlTools/readme.md

     }
 }

-// Minimal IDecryptors imply mapping versions → encryptors
+// Minimal IDecrypters imply mapping versions → encrypters

 //THIS IS JUST A SIMPLE EXAMPLE OF A ENCRYPTION CLASS
 //I AM NOT A CRYPTOGRAPHIC EXPERT, DO NOT USE THIS EXAMPLE IN A REAL SYSTEM.

-public sealed class MyDecryptors : IDecryptors
+public sealed class MyDecrypters : IDecrypters
 {
     private readonly System.Collections.Generic.Dictionary<int, IEncryption> _map =
         new System.Collections.Generic.Dictionary<int, IEncryption>()